 E2.
 Work-based learning, including sandwich courses

-Students will usually be in, or have had, appropriate professional practice or a relevant work placement, which it is their responsibility to obtain.
+Students will usually be in, or have had, appropriate professional practice or a relevant work placement.
 Students will be encouraged to reflect upon their own personal experience of working in an applied setting, to contextualise research issues relevant to professional practice and to critically evaluate the relationship between theoretical constructs and practice.

 E3.
 Outline Programme Structure